 - Payment options available

-- Contract terms (e.g. are there cancellation fees, a tie-in period, is it fixed rate or variable?)
+- Contract terms (e.g. is there an early exit fee, is it fixed rate or variable?)

 - Reward schemes/other benefits